FedML-AI/FedML/python/fedml/cli/README.md

 ```

 ## 7. Jobs
-Start a job at the MLOps platform.
+Start a job at FedML® Nexus AI Platform
 ```
 Usage: fedml jobs start [OPTIONS]

-Start a job at the MLOps platform.
+Start a job at FedML® Nexus AI Platform

 Options:
 -pf, --platform TEXT           The platform name at the MLOps platform(options: octopus, parrot, spider, beehive).
--prj, --project_name TEXT      The project name at the MLOps platform.
--app, --application_name TEXT  Application name in the My Application list at the MLOps platform.
--jn, --job_name TEXT           The job name at the MLOps platform.
-If you don't specify here, the job name from the job yaml file will be used.
+-prj, --project_name TEXT      The project name at FedML® Nexus AI Platform -app, --application_name TEXT  Application name in the My Application list at FedML® Nexus AI Platform -jn, --job_name TEXT           The job name at FedML® Nexus AI Platform If you don't specify here, the job name from the job yaml file will be used.
 -ds, --devices_server TEXT     The server to run the launching job, for the launch platform, we do not need to set this option.
 -de, --devices_edges TEXT      The edge devices to run the launching job.
 Seperated with ',', e.g. 705,704.
 For the launch platform, we do not need to set this option.
 -u, --user TEXT                user id or api key.